ZipCPU/sdspi/README.md

 FPGA Wishbone (or eventually AXI) address space via this approach.
 At present, via simulation only, all commands to/from memory only apply to blocks of 512Bytes, so there's some work left to be done.

+The slave capability turns SDIO read and write requests into Wishbone (or AXI) bus requests.
+It is designed to be a hands off capability that doesn't require any (local) CPU.
+If connected to a memory device, this slave capability could easily make that memory device available over an SDIO interface.

 Possible uses include: